park31821/console-board-game/README.md

 ## Singleton pattern

-Singleton pattern enables a class to have only one instance withing the program
+Singleton pattern enables a class to have only one instance within the program

-Singleton pattern was applies to following classes:
+Singleton pattern was applied to following classes:

 * ___ConnectFourReq___, a concrete subclass of ___Requirements___
   * Instead of creating a new instance in class ___Computer___, it was more efficient to create only one instance and connecting it with the class ___Computer___ as its methods ___MakeMove()___ returns ___CalculateMoves()___ of ___Requirements___